aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ```

 The default authenticated and unauthenticated roles are preconfigured to allow users to assume their respective
 credentials using the `sts:AssumeRoleWithWebIdentity` action.
-You can use a different action to assume the role with
+A different action can be used to assume the role with
 the `assumeAction` field:

 ```ts